 20. always have insurance

-Always have travel insurance.
-You never know when you might need to use it and immigration officers often ask for proof of it as well.
+Always have current health and travel insurance that covers you where you're traveling.
+You never know when you might need it and immigration often asks for proof in order to get a visa.
 Always be ready.